michaelbeaumont/k8rn/README.md

 The cluster nodes have to be assigned IPs reachable from your machine.

+### Install

+#### Talos images

+Each image:

+- gets a UUID in the META partition because the mini PCs I have don't have proper UUIDs generated
+- has `stable_secret` set as a kernel param

+Creating the image factory config and fetching each image is handled in Terraform and exposed as outputs.
+The `justfile` makes it easy to grab the update image and the ISOs.

+Each node is added to the Terraform variable `nodes` before it's added to either `control_plane_nodes` or `worker_nodes`.

 ### DNS

 This Terraform uses Cloudflare to assign a public DNS name to load balance